JohannesBorgqvist/Turing_patterns_bud_scars/README.md

 conda create -n gmsh\_latest\_version -c conda-forge python=3.9 gmsh=4.8 python-gmsh

 Now, the environment "gmsh\_latest\_version" is entered when the meshes are created and "fenicsproject" is entered when we want to simulate the PDE system.

+### REALLY UGLY FIX FOR JOHANNES WORK COMPUTER

+For some reason, "*conda activate*" does not work on this computer.
+So instead I need to run the following command: <br>

+source /home/borgqvist/anaconda3/bin/activate gmsh\_latest\_version

+It is also strange that "*conda deactivate*" seems to work, but apparently this command should be more or less equivalent

+source /home/borgqvist/anaconda3/bin/deactivate gmsh\_latest\_version